lynker-spatial/zonal-fim/README.md

       ```

 2. **Run the Barycentric Computation**:
+    General pipeline for executing barycentric interpolation is given that a preprocessing has been done once, we can pass a new .gr3 file, the path to schisim_database.duckdb, and specify the output path.

+    Ensure `--execute True`.

-    General pipeline for executing barycentric interpolation is given that a preprocessing has been done once, we can pass a new .gr3 file and specify the output path.
-There is an option `--zarr_format` to produce the outputs as zarr instead of a .tif file one does not need to change .tif to .zarr in dpeth and wse inputs this conversion will be done automatically.
+    There is an option `--zarr_format` to produce the outputs as zarr instead of a .tif file and one does not need to change .tif to .zarr in depth and wse inputs this conversion will be done automatically.

-    `Note:` make sure that the DEM is in 4326 if not performing preprocessing!
+    if `--generate_wse False` there is no need to specify a path got `-q`

     ```shell
-    python zonal_fim.py --generate_mask False --preprocess False --generate_wse False --generate_depth True --zarr_format False  --execute True  --dissolve False -i '/path/agGridfile.gr3' -c '/path/schisim_database.duckdb' -m '/path/depth_raser_v1.tif' -q '/path/wse_raser_v1.tif'
+    python zonal_fim.py --generate_mask False --preprocess False --generate_wse True --generate_depth True --zarr_format False  --execute True  --dissolve False -i '/path/agGridfile.gr3' -c '/path/schisim_database.duckdb' -m '/path/depth_raser_v1.tif' -q '/path/wse_raser_v1.tif'
     ```

 3. **Output**: